ethanwhitcher/ethanwhitcher/README.md

 💻 Feel free to reach out for project collaborations or hackathons!

-⌨️ Currently working on PhotoML (Photografirst).
+⌨️ Currently working on PhotoML (Photografirst) and a spotify playlist generator.

 📚 Technologies I am using right now: Java Springboot, Javascript, NodeJS (Express).